 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: SEP IRAs offers a way to save for retirement that allows self-employed individuals to save a percentage of their net business profits.
-Contributions must come from an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role beyond the 25% you (the employer) already contributed.
+Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that allows self-employed individuals to set aside a portion of their self-employment income.
+Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) are limited to contributions from the employer role above the 25% you (the employer) allocate.
 If you have employees, it's required to contribute the same amount for them as you do for yourself.
 You have the flexibility to contribute a flat-dollar amount or a percentage of wages to employee accounts.
-This type of plan may be ideal for businesses that experience cycles of high revenue and low revenue.
-In contrast to some alternatives, SEP IRAs don’t have costly startup or administrative fees.
+This type of plan may be ideal for entrepreneurs facing fluctuating revenue streams.
+In contrast to some alternatives, SEP IRAs don’t have expensive setup or ongoing fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA must not exceed: